 How Financial Aid Works at George Fox

-Click to view an informational video about what we offer, deadlines for scholarships, and helpful tips on filing the FAFSA.
+Click to view an informational video about what we offer, helpful tips on filing the FAFSA and advice on understanding your financial aid package.

 - Competitive Scholarships: Students are invited to campus to compete for scholarships in their chosen major or for their accomplishments in leadership.